GregDMeyer/dynamite/docs/install.rst

     cd dynamite
     pip install ./

 Now you should be all set to use dynamite!
-If you want to work on the dynamite source code, or just easily pull updates from GitHub, you might want to do ``pip install -e ./`` to keep the source files in-place.

 .. note::